npmcomponent/jprichardson-stochasm/README.md

-`Stochator` is a tiny library providing for creating a variety of random value generators.

 To create a `Stochator` object, simply invoke the constructor and pass it an `options` object with a `kind` property.
 If not provided, kind is 'float'.

 Valid kinds include `float`, `integer`, `set`, `color`, `a-z` and `A-Z`.